wmtkc/website/public/posts/2019-08-27_tech-specs.md

 # Zoho Mail

 [Zoho Mail](https://www.zoho.com/mail/) is pretty much the quickest and cheapest (it's free) way to receive and send emails using your own domain.
 It takes some tinkering with DNS records, but they do a good job of walking you through it.
-The only downside is that forewarding is not included in their free plan, so you have to use their front end.
+The only downside is that mail forwarding is not included in their free plan, so you have to use their front end.
 It's a good user interface though and has a bunch of API integrations, so I don't have any complaints.